Potty Training

 Watch for readiness

 Readiness signs are more predictive than birthdays.
-A ready child at any age will train faster.

 Don't push through resistance